-When I began looking for work-at-home jobs, I had no clue what I wanted to do, I just knew that I needed something part-time and flexible.
-My plan was to work in the afternoons when my daughter was napping, which gave me two-three hours of uninterrupted work time.
+When I began looking for work-at-home jobs, I had no clue what I wanted to do; I just knew that I needed something part-time and flexible.
+I planned to work in the afternoons when my daughter was napping, which gave me two-three hours of uninterrupted work time.
 Luckily, through my networking efforts, I was able to land a freelance marketing gig that allowed me to work a few hours each day while my daughter snoozed in the afternoons.

-If you have a newborn or toddlers running around the house here are some virtual part-time jobs that will allow you to work from home around your kid's schedule.
+If you have a newborn or toddler running around the house, here are 15 virtual part-time jobs and hiring companies that will allow you to work-from-home around your kids' schedule.

-If you have prior administrative experience or you simply enjoy basic office tasks like typing, correspondence, and scheduling, a virtual assistant (VA) job may be the perfect fit for you.
-Not only are VAs are in demand, but their hours are (often) flexible, and most tasks you can complete on a flexible timeline.
-You can learn more about virtual assistant roles here.
+If you have administrative experience or you enjoy doing basic office tasks like typing, answering correspondence, and scheduling appointments, a virtual assistant (VA) job may be the perfect fit for you.
+Not only are VAs are in high demand, but their hours are (often) flexible, and most tasks you can complete on a flexible timeline.

 Here are a couple of places to find flexible VA positions:

 Maybe you've balanced the books for a family business, a Parent-Teacher Organization, or a Girl Scout Troop.
 If so, you can use this practical experience to perform bookkeeping tasks for bloggers and small business owners.
 Of course, you should be detail-oriented, organized, and good with numbers.